cloudflare/cloudflare-docs/products/distributed-web/src/content/ipfs-gateway/automated-deployment.md

   `-Q` flag of `ipfs add` that only outputs the top-level hash.
 - [fission ipns support](https://guide.fission.codes/developers/custom-domains/using-cloudflare-ipfs-gateway)
   lets you use the the Fission IPFS app publishing system from the CLI
-  or Github Actions, while using Cloudflare-managed DNS and gateway
+  or from GitHub Actions, while using Cloudflare-managed DNS and gateway.